brianeagan/turducken/README.md

 _Decadently form over function._

-A go "web server" that is compiled into webassmebly, loaded directly into the browser, and serves content in Vue.
+A go "web server" that is compiled into webassmebly, loaded directly into the browser, and serves content in templates.

 Optionally it can be loaded into a mobile app to achieve complete lolwut status.